0xemrekaya/E-Commerce_App/README.md

 # E_Commerce_App

 ## E-Commerce App is a flutter project.
-I Used Riverpod package for State Management, I did private widget development and used MVVM file structure.
+I Used Riverpod package for State Management, I did private widget development and used MVVM architecture.

 ## A GIF from App